 John’s Pass Village Boardwalk

 For a break from the beach, check out John’s Pass Village & Boardwalk in Madeira Beach.
-With more than 100 retailers, restaurants and attractions, your visit here can easily turn into a full day of fun.
-Shop for classic Florida souvenirs in the tin-roofed village, enjoy seafood and casual fare al fresco, and hit the boardwalk for a view of (or ride on) the water – fishing charters, water sports rentals and cruise boats await.
-Experience it for yourself in this 360 degree video, then plan your trip with this essential info.
+With more than 100 retailers, restaurants and attractions.
+So your visit here can easily turn into a full day of fun.
+Shop for classic Florida souvenirs in the tin-roofed village or enjoy seafood and casual fare al fresco.
+Above all hit the boardwalk for a view of (or ride on) the water – fishing charters, water sports rentals and cruise boats await.

 Explore the Gulf With a Water Sport Rental or Charter